2017 Furniture Flammability and Human Health Summit Announced

 Ongoing research, events, communication and policy updates regarding the safety and health impacts of flame retardants in upholstered furniture have elevated the issues of effectively managing the coinciding risks of chemical exposure and product flammability.
 While these issues impact upholstered furniture, they also expand to diverse product categories including consumer electronics, insulations, construction materials, home décor (rugs, paint, and non-upholstered furniture) and children specific products.
 While the public’s awareness of chemicals in our everyday products and the expectation of safe products are increasing, this discussion platform is critical for bringing sound scientific practices and professional expertise as we work together to enhance the safety of consumer and products.

-To further understand pathways for the safety convergence of flammability protection and the prevention of hazardous chemical exposures, UL partnered with Emory University Rollins School of Public Health and industry leaders to conduct chemical exposure and flammability research on upholstered furniture.
-Our goal for this Summit is to bring stakeholders together to review the latest science and policy updates on this topic, including the UL research results; enable an open, honest and respectful dialogue among key stakeholders; and further develop the pathway to chemical and fire-safe products.
+To further understand pathways for the safety convergence of flammability protection and the prevention of hazardous chemical exposures, UL partnered with the Rollins School of Public Health, Emory University, and industry leaders to conduct chemical exposure and flammability research on upholstered furniture.
+Our goal for the Furniture Flammability and Human Health Summit, which takes place Dec.
+12-14, 2017, in Atlanta, is to bring stakeholders together to review the latest science and policy updates on this topic, including the UL research results; enable an open, honest and respectful dialogue among key stakeholders; and further develop the pathway to chemical and fire-safe products.

 Key objectives of this year’s summit include: